 If helping humans was the researchers’ focus, it may have occurred to them that humans may not need medication to treat the low-serotonin symptom if the “something” that stress caused that keeps the low-serotonin symptom in place was removed.

 A third finding was that inhibiting the lateral habenula area (proximal to the thalamus) with a drug relieved some depression-like behavior of the low-serotonin mice.

 Okay, but one of the researchers went on to say:

 “The next step is to figure out how we can turn off this brain region in a relatively non-invasive way that would have better therapeutic potential.”

-So, everything would be fine if the low-serotonin mice would just stop displaying symptoms such as the depression-like behavior?
-No focus on causes, no forward thinking that maybe humans wouldn’t want part of their limbic system that performed many other functions to “turn off” just to suppress a symptom?
+Would everything would be fine if the low-serotonin mice just stopped displaying symptoms such as the depression-like behavior?
+Why no focus on causes, no forward thinking that maybe humans wouldn’t want part of their limbic system that performed many other functions to “turn off” just to suppress a symptom?

 The researchers apparently didn’t realize their situation viz-à-viz the rabbit hole, as they circled back to the initial finding to develop a fourth finding – a possible reason that low-serotonin mice were more susceptible to stress was because a signaling molecule, β-catenin, wasn’t produced in a pathway that may be involved in resilience.

 The news coverage added one more researcher quote: